 The TMB survey for last week asked men and women if their marriage got better or worse in 2013, and what they expected for 2014.
 You can find the full report on TMB if you like.
 Here I want to focus on hopeful signs.

-I know there are women who are not like this (they did show up on the survey) but they are not the norm.
+I know there are women who aren’t like this (they did show up on the survey) but they’re not the norm.
 Many women feel their husband is trying, and they expect it to get better.

 When asked what they want to change in 2014, the top answers were as follows: